 My favorite memory of these cookies is with my friend Devan Shah.
 I always think about him every time I make them.
 He absolutely loved these spicy chocolate cookies and I always made him his own special box whenever I saw him.
 Devan was my tea mentor and wholesaler for 14 years when I had my tea business.
 Sadly he passed away much too early in 2016.
 His daughter Bianca now runs his tea company – International Tea Importers.

 How to avoid eating the whole batch

 Here’s my tip for making cookies and staying slim.
 I don’t like to sacrifice taste in desserts at all.
 I hate fat free, sugar free, yuck.
 So my tip for making cookies is to make the batch, ball them up, and flash freeze them.
-Later I transfer them to vacuum sealed bags of 6 each.
+Later I transfer them to vacuum sealed bags (paid link) of 6 each.
 When you want a little treat, take out a few cookies and bake them.
-They thaw out on a cookie sheet lined with parchment paper in about 10-15 minutes.
+They thaw out on a cookie sheet lined with parchment paper (paid link) in about 10-15 minutes.
 If you have a toaster oven, you can bake your small batch without heating up your house.
 If you don’t bake the whole batch, you can’t eat the whole batch!

 How to make Spicy Chocolate Snaps in pictures:

 Mix the cake mix, eggs, spices and water in a mixer.
 This is my Nutrimill Artiste Mixer (paid link).
 I love the open bowl style!